bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We followed the trail until it disappeared in a glade.
 You can continue straight, up a pleasant, narrow corridor, but to study our next move, we climbed the slope on our right.
 From a vantage point, we viewed the broad, rubbly slope leading to the summit of OXO Puzzle 500 m above us.
 A couple of routes looked feasible, but we were too far to assess the stability of the rocks on the slope.
 But to reach the base of the slope for a closer look, we had to stumble across extensive rock fields.

 After drawing nearer to the slope, we settled on ascending the middle where the talus appeared stable.
 Halfway up, we realized the stony slope on our right was smoother and headed there.
-We welcomed the reprieve from the talus, but we would later hit rocks below the summit.
+We welcomed the reprieve from the talus, but we would later hit rubble below the summit.

 As we neared the summit, the grade increased along with the size of the rocks, and we gratefully stopped at the top.
 There was a flurry of activity as people took out their smartphones and photographed others standing with a background of distant peaks.
 Then we settled down to relax.
 After spending nearly an hour on top, we started down.